 Make sure to ask if the venue has a backup plan for inclement weather if your ceremony or reception is outdoors and consider the needs of all your guests, including whether or not the venue is handicap accessible.

 As mentioned above, you need to decide which vendors are most important to you and your fiancé.
 If you've fallen in love with a specific vendor’s work, contact them first.
 Venues and photographers are usually the first vendors to book up for the year.

 Mind your budget and plan accordingly during this process.
 When calculating costs, don’t forget to account for service charges, gratuities and tax.

 9. Premarital Counseling

 I highly recommend premarital counseling for all couples.
 Even if you know each other better than the back of your own hand, counseling helps with the little details you wouldn't know to think of.
 It helps to set expectations for married life, and with it, you'll be putting your best foot forward.

 Premarital counseling uses surveys, discussions, role playing and independent conversations to help prepare you for married life.
 It doesn't take up much time and costs little.
-My husband and I did ours through our university for free!
-Churches often provide these services, as well as other counsellors.

 10. Enjoy This Time!

 Most importantly, enjoy this brief, but exciting stage of life!
 Try not to stress out about the details of your big day (really, it will all get planned eventually), but instead focus on this special time.

 If you’re ready to begin planning contact me to start brainstorming your wedding ideas.